s14321k/Interview-Qusions-markdowns/JavaBasic.md

 * ```local``` - Inside the body of method, and it can not be static.
 * ```instance``` - Inside the body of class.
 * ```static``` - It can not be local, we can share the copy and share among all the instances of class.
 Memory is allocated only once when the class is loaded.

+## Initialization vs Instantiation

+- Initialization means assigning initial value to variables while declaring.
+Following is the simple example of initialization in application.
+- Instantiation means defining or creating new object for class to access all properties like methods, operators, fields, etc. from class.

 ***

 ## Float and double